opnsense/lang/README.md

 The kit requires additional tools in order to properly extract strings from the source code.
 You'll need to run this once locally:

-    # pkg install gettext-tools p5-Locale-Maketext-Lexicon python27
+    # pkg install gettext-tools p5-Locale-Maketext-Lexicon python37

-Regenerate source strings that can't be found in the template generation step (XML contents, etc.):
+Regenerate source strings that cannot be found in the template generation step (XML contents, etc.):

     # make src